 HOT BREWERIES A quick way to find great taste is to visit the hot breweries closest to your home turf.
 And fortunately, here in the western Philly region, we have a wealth of brewing talent to sample.
-Searching for breweries that are medal winners at beer judging competitions-like the Great American Beer Festival last fall (more on that in October's column)-is one way to organize your pilgrimage.
+Searching for breweries that are medal winners at beer judging competitionslike the Great American Beer Festival last fall (more on that in October's column)-is one way to organize your pilgrimage.
 Or let the more recent and prestigious World Beer Cup awards presented in Philadelphia be your guide.
 Gold medals went back home with Stoudts (for its very seasonally appropriate Maibock), Lancaster Brewing (for a black lager called Jump Seat), and Iron Hill of Lancaster (for the perennial excellent Bedotter Belgian Tripel).
 Go for the gold!
 Scoring silver medals were the Iron Hills of West Chester (Overload Coffee Imperial Stout) and Media (for the Solzhenitsyn, an imperial stout, and the medal-winning mainstay Russian Imperial Stout), as well as Conshohocken Brewing Company (for the stylistically very well-done Puddler's Row ESB-extra special bitters).
 And a bronze medal went to Spring House Brewing Company, south of Lancaster, for its Kerplunk Imperial Chocolate Stout.
 All worth trying.
 What else is hot: A number of young, growing breweries are finding their footing as they celebrate first, second and third anniversaries.
 As other previously small- and medium-sized breweries grow much larger (think Victory Brewing), beer fans are finding value in the new, small quality brewing establishments that are quickly filling the void.
 What's trending down: The Brewer's Association reported that 67 brewing establishments nationwide closed in 2015.
 But, there was only one closing in our region!
-HOT STYLES The hot breweries mentioned earlier clearly impressed the World Beer Cup judges.
-Happily, the styles they're brewing are popular with beer fans as well.
-Yet, as most beer drinkers know, the ubiquitous IPAs (India pale ales) have shown tremendous sustained popularity over the years.
+HOT STYLES World Beer Cup judges.
+Happily, the styles they're brewing are popular with beer fans as well. ales) have shown tremendous sustained popularity over the years.